PenguPanda/MMM-DelayedNotification/README.md

   payload: { source: "sensor" }
 }

-Both NOTIF_ONE and NOTIF_TWO will be sent with { source: "sensor" }.
+Both NOTIF_ONE and NOTIF_TWO will be sent with { source: "sensor" }
-📝 License

 MIT License